 So in theory, to find out how much a piece of land is really worth before putting in an offer, one could just go to the local government office and ask!

-That said, the seller probably won’t care what figure you have in mind.
-As I said at the beginning of this post, land goes for whatever a buyer is prepared to pay.
+That said, the seller probably won’t care what figure you have in mind, because, as I said at the beginning of this post, land goes for whatever a buyer is prepared to pay.

 Here’s a breakdown of land transfer fees/taxes in Thailand:

-12 Questions You Must Ask Before Buying Land in Thailand
+12 Must-Ask Questions Before Buying Land in Thailand

 - Has the land got a Chanote (land deed).
 Read over the Chanote info section above if you missed it and don’t buy land unless it has a Chanote.

 - How long has the land been for sale?
-More than a month?
+More than a few months?
 It’s probably overpriced.
 Negotiate hard.

 - How desperate is the owner to sell?
 Is he/she a gambler or drinker?
 In debt to a loan shark?
 Cash is king here.
 You will land a good deal.
 I’m not advocating taking advantage of people, but hey, I didn’t create this money system.